 The wine list is conveniently divided into sections according to flavours and not just ‘Red’, ‘White’ etc, offering hints and tips to help you choose the right tipple to complement your choice of dishes.
 A bottle of the full-bodied yet gentle montepulciano d’abruzzo was the Italian red that accompanied our meal.

 In Fleet Street Kitchen, Birmingham has gained a respectable new restaurant and bar venue.
-It’s not particularly cheap, but not overly pricey.
+It’s not particularly cheap, but not horrendously pricey either.
 The combination of easy luxury and friendliness is quite seductive.
-It felt like a place you could be at ease, while still feeling you were somewhere a cut above your run-of-the-mill steakhouse.
+It felt like a place you can be at ease, while still being a cut above your run-of-the-mill steakhouse.

 2 meats and 2 cheeses = £7.95